nabhari/population-diversity-tool/README.md

 This project is licensed under the Apache License 2.0.
 Users of this code must cite both the repository and the paper as follows:

 - Repository: [population-diversity-tool](https://github.com/nabhari/population-diversity-tool)
-- Paper: [Measuring  Genetic Diversity Across Populations], [Niloufar Abhari, Caroline Colijn, Arne Mooers, Paul Tupper], [under review].
+- Paper: Abhari et al., Measuring  Genetic Diversity Across Populations, 2024 [under review].

-See the [LICENSE]([LICENSE](http://www.apache.org/licenses/LICENSE-2.0) file for more details.
+See the [LICENSE](http://www.apache.org/licenses/LICENSE-2.0) file for more details.